TACC/measles-dashboard/README.md

 ### Model and app files

-The epidemiological model is implemented in the file `measles_single_population.py`, with model details provided in this pdf(https://epiengage-measles.tacc.utexas.edu/assets/epiENGAGE_Measles_Outbreak_Simulator%E2%80%93Model%20Details-2025.pdf), and at the bottom of the dashboard(https://epiengage-measles.tacc.utexas.edu/).
+The epidemiological model is implemented in the file `measles_single_population.py`, with model details provided in [this pdf](https://epiengage-measles.tacc.utexas.edu/assets/epiENGAGE_Measles_Outbreak_Simulator%E2%80%93Model%20Details-2025.pdf), and at the bottom of the [dashboard](https://epiengage-measles.tacc.utexas.edu/).

 The rest of the Python files contain the dash app code, with `app.py` being the main file.